 Best Malibu Beaches for a Romantic California Getaway

 Pristine sands, coastal caves, rugged cliffs, and unforgettable sunsets… Malibu beaches have it all.
-It’s a haven if you’re a beach lover, but for couples looking for a romantic getaway, it’s a slice of paradise.
+Hollywood stars have been flocking here for decades.
+It’s a haven for beach lovers, but for couples looking for a romantic getaway?
+It’s a slice of paradise.

-Malibu is a popular spot known for having the top beaches in California.
-So, of course, there is always the worry of overcrowding and finding a secluded spot for some alone time.
-But fear not, as we have researched and compiled a list of the best Malibu beaches for couples seeking an intimate getaway.
+We have researched and compiled a list of the best Malibu beaches for couples seeking an intimate getaway in sunny Southern California.
 And if you do crave to be immersed in the lively atmosphere, don’t worry – we’ve got options for that too!

 It’s worth mentioning that many of the beaches in Malibu offer more than just beach fun.
 Some include historic sights, special tours and guides, activities for nature enthusiasts, and more!

-Malibu Lagoon State Beach
+1. Malibu Lagoon State Beach

-The Malibu Lagoon State Beach is probably one of the most popular beaches (read: crowded) to visit because it offers quite a variety of things to explore and see.
+The Malibu Lagoon State Beach is probably one of the most popular beaches (read: crowded) to visit because it offers a variety of things to explore and see.

 You have the famous Malibu Pier, where you can enjoy a nice dinner, do some fishing, walk the trails, or do some bird watching.
 Take a stroll on the pier at night, holding hands while the area is lit up with lights as you feel the breeze coming off the sea, and then sit down for a quiet and romantic meal together.